-The anterior cruciate ligament or ACL is located in the front of the knee.
+The anterior cruciate ligament, or ACL, is located in the front of the knee.
 It crosses the knee joint in front of the PCL, connecting the femur to the tibia.
-It also helps to keep the knee from hyperextending.
+It also helps keep the knee from hyperextending.

 You’ll experience an unstable knee if any of these ligaments are damaged.
 A torn ACL, for example, can cause the knee to give out unexpectedly.

 As a result, it is important to be aware of potential ACL injuries and take steps to prevent them.

 Types of ACL tears